nus-cs2103-AY2425S1/tp/docs/index.md

 ![Ui](images/Ui.png)

 **MedConnect is a desktop application for healthcare administrators in old folks homes for dementia patients to consolidate contacts of patients and related information into a single database.**

 It enables speedy lookups and updates, ensuring that administrators can quickly connect with the right people, from on-call doctors to patients’ families, when every second counts.

 While it has a GUI (Graphical User Interface), most of the user interactions happen using a CLI (Command Line Interface).

-* If you are interested in using AddressBook, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
+* If you are interested in using MedConnect, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
-* If you are interested about developing AddressBook, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.
+* If you are interested about developing MedConnect, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.

 **Acknowledgements**